DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.md

 ### Provide Scripts for Specific Pages

 You can also specify pages into which a script should be injected.

-This is helpful when you need to use custom mocks on particular pages and preserve the default behavior everywhere else.
+> This is helpful when you need to mock browser API on particular pages and use the default behavior everywhere else.

 To specify target pages for a script, add the `page` property to the object you pass to `clientScripts`.